MikailaAkeredolu/MidTermCohort12/README.md

 - Get and print out the Total Price Of customer1's Products
 - Sort and print out all products by price in reverse order
 - get and print out the List Of Product Prices Greater Than The Price Of Product Given
-- Invoke the static method named addASingleProductToDirectoryTiedToCustomerByNameThenPrint on customer 1 and right after that that do it again but the second time on customer2 then a third time but on customer3.
-Your method works if ONLY customer1 prints out.
-See expected output
+- Invoke the static method named addASingleProductToDirectoryTiedToCustomerByNameThenPrint on customer 1 and right after that that do it again but the second time around invoke it on customer2 then a third time but this time we want to call it on the customer3 reference variable.
+ Your method works if ONLY customer1's info prints out as seen in the expected output.
+This method should only print out the first customer' info that was added.
+Additional calls and attempts to add another entry to the map should not make a difference because the map is no longer empty.
+Therefore only the first entry should print out !!!
-- Have the admin reset customer1's password to **ReadyForBlock2**
+- Phew...finally have the admin reset customer1's password to **ReadyForBlock2**
 - Get and print out customer1's password

 ### Push your code to github and DM repo to me before 2pm.
 Keep repo private until assessment is over!